How Gamification Elements Drive Employee Motivation?

 Where leaderboards are used to display scores of all individuals, performance graphs are used to show an individual’s journey by comparing the latest performance to an old one.
 This way an individual knows where he stands when it comes to his personal ability.

 You just saw the commonly used game elements in a gamification module and how game element fulfills a basic need in a person.
-But, one must remember that game elements are always used in a combination to enhance the gamification experience.
+But, one must remember those game elements are always used in a combination to enhance the gamification experience.
 Single game elements do motivate an individual, but the degree of motivation might be less.
 Using it together increases the degree of motivation.

 Further Reading On Gamification